nosari20/nosari20.github.io/content/posts/android-logs.md

 Android adb logs contain all runtime data about applications and system processes.
 Log level can be specified and logs can be filtered.

-ADB logs look likes the following example:
+ADB logs look like the following example:

 ![ADB logs](/posts/android-logs/adb-logs.png)